wang1351/Re2LLM/README.md

 # Re2LLM
-This is PyTorch implementation of our submission [Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation].
+This is PyTorch implementation of our AAAI'25 paper [Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation].

 ## Architecture of Re2LLM